-- Banning retailers from using geo-filtering of an IP address to automatically direct a consumer to the retailer’s national webshop for the country where the consumer is based, rather than allowing consumer to comparison shop for a better price if one is being offered by the retailer in a different country.
+- Ban retailers from using IP geo-filtering to automatically redirect a consumer to the retailer’s national webshop for that country where the consumer is located.
+Such action makes it difficult for a consumer to get the best price when a lower one is being offered in another member state.

 Purchasing from Websites Outside the EU

 Expats living in the Netherlands can make online purchases from web shops based outside the European Union (with the exception of certain products that are regulated and not allowed to be imported).
 But be aware that orders with a total invoiced cost (product cost + tax + shipping cost + any insurance costs) greater than €250, will incur import duty charges.